Vincross/mind-documentation/Introduction/skillstore.md

 # How to add your Skill to the Store

 To publish a Skill on the Store, you need to get a unique Skill ID provided by Vincross.
-To do this, you need to sign up for the [Developer Bridge](https://developer.vincross.com/bridge) and initialize your Skill there.
+To do this, you'll need to create a Vincross account.
+After that, you can log in to the [Developer Bridge](https://developer.vincross.com/bridge) and initialize your Skill there.

 Note: While it's okay to use any string as your Skill ID while testing, you'll need to use the official Skill ID in order to distribute your application.